NEW PUBLICATION RELEASE

 Oder, H. (2019).
-Design and technology - an integrative process.
-In R. Michel (Ed.), Integrative Design - Essays and Projects.
+‘Dark Phases’ and ‘Draft Things’ – On the Integration of Technology and Design as a Cultural Process In R. Michel (Ed.), Integrative Design - Essays and Projects.
 Basel: Birkhäuser Verlag.

 What influence does the design have on cultural and technical innovation?
 What are the meanings of artifacts?
 What aesthetic qualities do they possess?
 In what way are new determinations and semantic-semiotic relationships created?

 In this text, an attempt is made to take a forward-looking look at work on the artifact and form and to give it new meaning in the context of the holistic shaping of desirable futures.

 Glauer, L., & Oder, H. (2018).
 Pleasing Machines.
 In M. Blohm & K. Wenzel (Eds.), Half Life.
 Machines and Organisms, Artistic Positions in Times of Climate Change and Extinction.
 Hannover: Fabrico Verlag.

 B O O K R E L E A S E P A R T Y: 6.
 July at ART LABORATORY BERLIN

 Pleasing Machines as Re-Newed Products of Artistic Design Research: The artist Lisa Glauer and product designer Helge Oder have begun thinking through processes of Artistic Design Research collaboratively.
 They currently appear to be heading towards some special place between Science Fiction and GAGA Feminism.